allaboutopensource/Nagios-Automation/nrpe-role/README.md

 Role Name
 =========

-This is the NRPE role which will install the NRPE agent on the centos clients.
+This is the NRPE role which will download the nrpe agent from the Nagios site and install the NRPE agent on the centos/Ubuntu clients.

 Requirements
 ------------